 - ECG Adhesives are single-use, do not attempt to re-use or clean.

 - Do not use at temperatures lower than 10°C or greater than 40°C.

 - Do not damage any component of an ECG Adhesive.

 - ECG Adhesives are not toys.
-Usage on children should be under strict supervision of an adult.
+Usage on children over the age of 3 years old should be under strict supervision of an adult.